 One of the most prominent attractions in the region is the walled townof Carcassonne.
 The city’s crenelated walls, metallic turrets, and cobblestone streets draw over three million visitors a year.

-However, the story behind the city’s namesake is especially interesting.
+However, the story behind the town’s namesake is especially interesting.
 Legend has it that a woman by the name of Lady Carcas saved the city from a crippling siege.
-Despite being on the verge of starvation, Lady Carcas stuffed a pig full of wheat and released it from the city’s walls into the enemy troops beyond.
+Despite being on the verge of starvation, Lady Carcas stuffed a pig full of wheat and released it from the town’s walls into the enemy troops beyond.

-Believing that the city’s defenders had so much wheat that they were able to feed their pigs with it, the attackers gave up and disappeared over the horizon.
-As a result, the city began to ring its bells in celebration, which became known as Carcas’s Sound, or Carcassonne.
+Believing that the town’s defenders had so much wheat that they were able to feed their pigs with it, the attackers gave up and disappeared over the horizon.
+As a result, the town began to ring its bells in celebration, which became known as Carcas’s Sound, or Carcassonne.

 I recently wrote an article and created a video on Carcassone for International Living.
 Read more about Carcassonne here, and feel free to watch the video below.
 I’ll be curious to hear your thoughts in the comments!